boniolp/boniolp.github.io/index.md

 -  Machine learning for time series analytics.

 ## News
+- Our demo paper [ADecimo: Model Selection for Time Series Anomaly Detection](https://www.researchgate.net/publication/380546995_ADecimo_Model_Selection_for_Time_Series_Anomaly_Detection) won the "Best Demonstration Runner Up" award at the ICDE 2024 conference!

-I am looking for an intern starting in september.
+- I am looking for an intern starting in september.
 You may find more info [here](https://boniolp.github.io/topics).

 ## Students